 Make four little pockets of space on the sheet pan for the eggs.
 Drizzle a tiny amount of oil in each area and crack in eggs.
 Place the fresh thyme sprigs here and there over the ingredients.

-7 Bake the eggs: Bake for a final 5 minutes, just until the whites of the eggs set.
+Bake for a final 5 minutes, just until the whites of the eggs set.
 (If you want the eggs cooked through with hard yolks, bake them for 8 minutes total.)

 While the eggs bake, make the toast.

-8 Season and serve: Remove sheet pan from the oven and allow to cool briefly.
+Remove sheet pan from the oven and allow to cool briefly.
 Sprinkle everything with salt and pepper.
 Slice sausage and divide between plates.
 Serve with beans, roasted tomatoes and mushrooms, eggs, and crispy toast.